kirsis/slate/source/index.html.md

 # Introduction

-Notakey Authentication Proxy (NtkP) is a proxy server that allows injecting Notakey-based 2-factor authentication in existing systems, which are using standard authentication protocols.
+Notakey Authentication Proxy (NtkP) is a proxy server that allows transparently adding Notakey-based 2-factor authentication in existing systems, which are using standard authentication protocols.

 Currently, NtkP supports RADIUS with PAP and CHAP authentication types.